What is Cloud Computing? – Definition, Categories, and More

 - And also, It only has to pay for used IT resources.
 Investment costs, for example for own servers and data centers, eliminated when outsourcing, Agility, and speed increased.

-- Since new IT resources are always available in a cloud computing environment, the coordination of a company rises enormously.
+- Since new IT resources are always available in a cloud back write for us computing environment, the coordination of a company rises enormously.

 - Because of the effort for development and experiments, as well as the costs, decrease to a significant extent.